 Family-Owned and Operated Lodge on the Northeast Coast of Andros

 The facility was hand-built in the early 1960s by the founder of Small Hope Bay Lodge, Dick Birch, who used native Andros pine and coral to construct each building.
-The accommodations have private bathrooms, plenty of storage, air conditioning ($15 per night), a porch facing the ocean and can be configured with one or two beds.
+The accommodations have private bathrooms, plenty of storage, air conditioning ($15 per night), a porch facing the ocean, and can be configured with one or two beds.
 The multi-room family suites are perfect for groups with young children or those seeking additional private space.
-The lodge’s grounds are shaded by mature palm trees which lead to the private beach, bonefish flats, main lodge and tiki bar.
+The lodge’s grounds are shaded by mature palm trees which lead to the private beach, bonefish flats, main lodge, and tiki bar.
 Although it is one of the oldest and longest-running lodges on Andros, everything is in good working order, and offers guests a feeling of “rustic elegance.”
-Small Hope Bay is currently remodeling the accommodations with new fixtures to achieve a brighter, more modern feel.
+Small Hope Bay has updated the accommodations with new fixtures to achieve a brighter, more modern feel.

 Food and Beverages

 In the mornings, a breakfast buffet consisting of coffee, juices, cereal, yogurt, pastries, and fresh fruit complements the American cooked-to-order menu.
 If you are not out on the water, daily lunch specials are served with a variety of snacks and fruit.
 Cocktails and appetizers are served either at the Tiki bar that overlooks the water or inside at the lodge bar.
 Dinners consist of freshly-caught local seafood including dolphin (Mahi-Mahi), wahoo, snapper, spiny lobster, conch, and hogfish.
 One of the highlighted meals is steak night, in which fresh beef is cooked over an open flame fueled by wood from Andros.
-Dinners are served with matching wines, and all meals are customized to your request for those with special dietary needs.
-As always, please be sure to fill out your Yellow Dog pre-trip questionnaire so that we may advise the destination of your special needs and requests.
+Dinners are served with matching wines, and all meals are customized to your request for those with special dietary needs with some advanced notice.

 Typical Length of Stay